superinfra/level-editor-docs/tutorials/using-the-kit.md

 * Download the .rbxl file directly:
 	1. Go [here](/downloads/kit.rbxl) to download the file.
  	2. Open up a new file in Studio, or [use a template](/templates). (`Ctrl+N` or `Cmd+N` for Mac)
-  3. Right-click the Workspace in the Explorer window (View tab > Explorer) and select `Insert From File`.
+  3. Right-click the Workspace in the Explorer window (View > Explorer) and select `Insert From File`.
   4. Select `kit.rbxl` from the file explorer that appears.
   5. With the kit selected, run this code in the command bar (View > Command Bar, look at the bottom of the screen):
   ```lua